The story begins with Aristotle

 Team of scientists led by Dr. Joel Pearson from UNSW and professor Adam Zeman from Exeter embark on brain imaging studies of people with aphantasia to determine the neural basis for why some people cannot create visual images of people, places and things in their mind’s eye.

-Extreme Imagination conference is now an annual gathering of the world’s foremost thinkers, scientists and creatives challenging long-held beliefs about what it means to imagine and create.
-The conference is hosted by the Aphantasia Network in partnership with world-leading scientists.
+Extreme Imagination conference gathers some of the world’s foremost thinkers, scientists and creatives challenging long-held beliefs about what it means to imagine and create.
+The second conference was hosted virtually by the Aphantasia Network in partnership with world-leading scientists.
 Proceeds from the event support the ongoing research into imagery extremes.